rackerlabs/support-how-to/content/retired-articles/upgrade-email-hosting-cloud-office-control-panel.md

 If you did not sign up online, you will need to navigate to the Cloud Office Control Panel through the [MyRackspace Portal ](https://login.rackspace.com).

-After you have logged in to the Cloud Office control panel, complete the following steps:
+After you have logged in to the Cloud Office Control Panel, complete the following steps:

 1. At the top of the page, click your account name and select **Upgrades & Services**.